pachterlab/kallisto/download.md

 The __kallisto__ bioconda installation will work with 64 bit linux or Mac OS.
 More details are available at the [__kallisto__ bioconda page](https://bioconda.github.io/recipes/kallisto/README.html).

 For other operating systems download executables or source from the links below and follow the provided instructions.
+Note that prebuilt kallisto indices from the human transcriptome and many model organism transcriptomes are available from the [kallisto transcriptome indices](https://github.com/pachterlab/kallisto-transcriptome-indices) page.

 #### Releases